Avotexs/chat_bot_with_react_gemini/README.md

 ### `npm start`

+npm run start:backend   to start the backend that get the API from gemini. npm run start:frontend  to start the chat-bot interface.

 Runs the app in the development mode.\

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser the chatbot interface.
+Listening on port 8000 [http://localhost:8000](http://localhost:8000) the backend .

 The page will reload when you make changes.\
 You may also see any lint errors in the console.